MichaelBurge/pyramid-scheme/README.md

 # Pyramid Scheme

-An EVM backend for SICP Scheme.
-This dialect of Scheme is named Pyramid.
+Pyramid is a dialect of the Scheme programming language targeting the Ethereum Virtual Machine(EVM).

 Here is an example of a Pyramid program:
 ```scheme